 - Helps to exfoliate, soothe, and moisturize the skin

-- This shampoo is fragrance-free which may not be ideal for some owners
+- This shampoo is fragrance-free and reeks of tar, which may not be ideal for some owners

 - May not help with fungal infections

-About: This medicated shampoo from TropiClean has alpha and beta hydroxy acids along with colloidal oatmeal to help soothe dry, flaking, and itchy skin.
+About: This medicated shampoo from TropiClean has alpha and beta hydroxy acids along with colloidal oatmeal to help soothe dry, flaking, itchy, or scaly skin.
 This made in the USA product also contains aloe, making it an ideal dog shampoo for sensitive skin.

 - Fast-acting shampoo designed to soothe itchy or irritated skin